-In management's opinion, the more significant reporting areas impacted by our judgments and estimates are (i) the choice of accounting method for oil and natural gas activities, (ii) estimation of oil, NGL and natural gas reserve quantities and standardized measure of future net revenues, (iii) impairment of oil and natural gas properties, (iv) estimation of depletion, depreciation and amortization, (v) estimation of income taxes, (vi) asset retirement obligations, (vii) valuation of derivatives and deferred premiums, (viii) valuation of stock-based compensation and, in prior periods, performance unit compensation, (ix) fair value of assets acquired and liabilities assumed in an acquisition, (x) deferred gain on sale of equity method investment and (xi) contingent liabilities.
-Management's judgments and estimates in these areas are based on information available from both internal and external sources, including engineers, geologists and historical experience in similar matters.
-Actual results could differ from the estimates as additional information becomes known.
+In management's opinion, the more significant reporting areas impacted by our judgments and estimates are (i) the choice of accounting method for oil and natural gas activities, (ii) volumes of our reserves of oil, NGL and natural gas, (iii) future cash flows from oil and natural gas properties, (iv) depletion, depreciation and amortization, (v) impairments, (vi) asset retirement obligations, (vii) stock-based compensation, (viii) deferred income taxes, (ix) fair value of assets acquired and liabilities assumed in an acquisition, (x) fair values of derivatives and deferred premiums and (xi) contingent liabilities.
+As fair value is a market-based measurement, it is determined based on the assumptions that would be used by market participants.
+These estimates and assumptions are based on management's best judgment.
+Management evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors, including the current economic environment.
+Such estimates and assumptions are adjusted when facts and circumstances dictate.
+Illiquid credit markets and volatile equity and energy markets have combined to increase the uncertainty inherent in such estimates and assumptions.
+Management believes its estimates and assumptions to be reasonable under the circumstances.
+As future events and their effects cannot be determined with precision, actual values and results could differ from these estimates.
+Any changes in estimates resulting from future changes in the economic environment will be reflected in the financial statements in future periods.

-There have been no material changes in our critical accounting policies and procedures during the year ended December 31, 2017.
-For our other critical accounting policies and procedures, please see our disclosure of critical accounting policies in "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations".
-Additionally, see Note 2.b to our consolidated financial statements included elsewhere in this Annual Report for a discussion of additional accounting policies and estimates made by management.
+There have been no material changes in our critical accounting policies and procedures during the year ended December 31, 2018.
+See Note 2 to our consolidated financial statements included elsewhere in this Annual Report for discussion on significant accounting policies and estimates made by management.